-Spielman said the "simpler routines proved beneficial" for some children and remote learning was a more positive experience for those who enjoyed learning at their own pace.
+Spielman said the "simpler routines proved I L ULL beneficial" for some children and remote learning was a more positive

 Additional time with family or carers also improved language, literacy and communication.

 However, she noted that pupils with SEND were also "seriously affected in both their care and education, as the services that families relied on, particularly speech and language services, were unavailable".